Seven tips for doing business in China

 The IoD City China Group was established in 2006 to promote greater understanding and interaction with China with a view to enhancing business and other relationships between the UK and China.

 The China Interest Group is a focal point for IoD members both in the City and beyond as well for others with a strong interest in China.

 Membership is aimed at those who are interested in doing business in China as well as those doing business with Chinese investors in the UK.
-If you are an IoD member then you get automatic access to all London events.

 For more information call IoD City of London on 079 0315 3793